hivdb/genbank_submission_tool/README.md

-# HIVDB GenBank submission helper tools
+# HIVDB GenBank Submission Tool

 This program can help you prepare sequences, meta data, and sequence annotations.
 It's designed for sanger sequencing results or consensus sequence of NGS sequencing.